 Ms. Masters and her husband live and work in Cedar Park, Texas and have three children.
 They own a small software company which publishes CakeBoss Software for Bakers.
 She continues to be a strong advocate for protecting and advancing the rights of home food producers.

-Media and legislative inquiries regarding HB970 only: email@example.com.
+Media and legislative inquiries only: firstname.lastname@example.org.

 Due to the large number of inquiries received, I am unable to offer personal assistance with questions about the law.
 Please contact your local health department or your attorney with questions.

 Information on this site is not legal advice.

 Two recipe books that every home baker needs!
 Cream cheese frosting, pumpkin roll, zucchini bread and more!